Telesink is built in Ruby on Rails, so

 Next steps

-Ruby → JavaScript → PHP.
-I’ll be shipping official SDKs for Python, Go, and more next — let me know on X which one you want first.
+Ruby, JavaScript, and PHP are done.
+Python, Go, and more are next.
+Let me know on X which one you want first.

 The complete source is at github.com/telesink/telesink-php.
-It’s MIT licensed, obviously.
+It is MIT licensed.

-Now go connect your PHP app (Laravel, Symfony, WordPress, plain old PHP — it doesn’t matter) and watch events appear instantly in your Telesink feed.
+Now go connect your PHP app.
+Laravel, Symfony, WordPress, plain old PHP, it does not matter.
+The event should appear in your Telesink feed right away.

 Follow along on X at @kyrylo.